jrbdino/Breaking-Human-Benchmark/README.md

 Using precise timing we record the sequence of dots that turn white.
 Then replicate the pattern using clicks.
 We see no end to this program.

 ## Challenges we ran into
+Some of the benchmarks are resolution and browser specific due to the way we used pyautogui.

 ## Accomplishments that we're proud of
 We are only expected to be able to complete 2-3 of the tests over the course of the weekend.
 We exceeded that and completed 6 of the 8 benchmarks.
 We already have progress on 1 of the 2 remaining tests.

 ## What we learned
 We learned how to use pyautogui to automate and control mouse and keyboard inputs.
-We learned how pytessaract to do optical character recognition (OCR) on text and how to refine its accuracy.
+We learned how pytesseract to do optical character recognition (OCR) on text and how to refine its accuracy.

 ## What's next for Breaking Human Benchmark
 We would like to complete the 2 remaining benchmarks, so we could have all 8 completed automatically.